jsiegenthaler/homebridge-eosstb/README.md

 * **Shortcuts Support** You can read and control your box with Shortcuts and HomeKit automations (to the extent of what Apple Siri supports), allowing you to schedule switch-on and channel in HomeKit.

-* **Synchronised Set-Top Box Name**: Changing the name of the set-top box in the iOS device changes it on the TV and backend systems in real time, and vice-versa.
+* **Synchronised Set-Top Box Name**: Changing the name of the set-top box in the Home app changes it on the TV and backend systems in real time, and vice-versa.
 No reboot required.
+You can turn off the sync if desired in the config.

 * **Synchronised Current Channel**: Changing the channel on the set-top box changes the displayed channel in the Home app in real time, and vice-versa.

-* **Synchronised Channel List Order**: Changing the order of channels in a profile on your set-top box changes the channel list order on your iOS device in real time.
+* **Synchronised Channel List Order**: Changing the order of channels in a profile on your set-top box changes the channel list order in the Home app in real time.
 No reboot required.
 Note that the Shared Profile channel list order cannot be changed.

 * **Master Channel List Refreshed Regularly**: The master channel list is refreshed at the correct intervals requested by the TV provider, minimising network traffic.

-* **Ignores Not-Subscribed Channels**: Only the channels you subscribe to are shown in the iOS device, saving you valuable slots in the limited iOS channel list.
+* **Ignores Not-Subscribed Channels**: Only the channels you subscribe to are shown in the Home app, saving you valuable slots in the limited Home app channel list.

 * **Optional Channel Numbers**: If you wish, you can display a channel number before the channel name.
 As this consumes some space on the Home app tile, it is off by default.

-* **Intelligent Profile Support**: If the master channel list is too large for your iOS device, then the plugin will choose the best fitting profile, should you have any user profiles stored on your set-top box.
+* **Intelligent Profile Support**: If the master channel list is too large for the Home app, then the plugin will choose the best fitting profile, should you have any user profiles stored on your set-top box.
 The best fitting user profile is the first user profile found that fits fully within the available channel list space.
 Of course, you can specify your own profile which overrides this intelligent selection.

 * **Intelligent Mute**: Clicking Volume Down on your iOS device three times in rapid succession sends a Mute command to your TV.
 A subsequent press of Volume Up or Volume Down cancels the mute (TV dependent).
 The triple-press timing is configurable.